mariesaeter/personal-portfolio/README.md

 ## To do
 + Change all sass code into tailwind and css, and remove sass
 + Make animations on the different sections run on scroll
++ Adjust so that the scrolling is more user-friendly

  ### Images and icons
  + Icons are gathered from fontawesome